 Also, for clarity’s sake, let me repeat something I say with great regularity.
 I do not claim to protect my dogs from all aversive events.
 The thing I pay keen attention to is using aversives in training.
 Many of us have been culturally programmed to assume that applying a pretty high level of aversiveness in training is OK.
 I consciously fight that programming, and know many others who do.

 I grew up as a trainer not perceiving dog body language.
 Like many of us, I did not notice the effects on my dogs of training methods, or I misunderstood them.
 I’m still working on changing my habits.
 I try to notice everything that is aversive to my dogs through observation.
 I mean everything.
 I am their caregiver and they can’t tell me.
-If “everything” sounds extreme, keep in mind that I am consciously trying to overcome a strong tendency in the other direction.

 But I pay an even higher level of attention to my training methods.
 These are things I can control.
 If I use an aversive, I need to have considerations beyond, is this working?

 When teaching a duration sit/stay, what do you do if the dog pops up into a stand before being released?

 One approach based on positive reinforcement would be to lower the criteria for the dog.
 Pause a moment, get the dog to sit again (with a verbal cue if you are at that point), and increase the rate of reinforcement.
 Return to a generally shorter duration, smaller distance, or lower level of distraction, whatever you have been working on, and employ whatever method you have been using for graduating those.
 Work back up again.

 Another common approach is to lean over the dog until she sits back down.
 If the trainer were at a distance from the dog, she would walk towards her and into her space first, then lean.